SimoDax/simodax.github.io/me/index.md

 **Fav films:** Star Trek, Star Wars, The Lord of the Rings, Apocalypse Now, Back to the Future.

-**Fav artists:** Daft Punk, M83, Lana del Rey, Enya, sometimes Ellie Goulding.
+**Fav artists:** Daft Punk, M83, Lana del Rey, Enya, The Strokes, MGMT, sometimes Ellie Goulding.

 **Fav writers:** Tolkien, Asimov, many others whose i can only remember their books.